daigotanaka/daigotanaka.github.io/parenting-challenge-in-post-uncanny-valley-era.md

 it was hard to tell that she was a computer graphics person, so I had expected Yvonne to ask me "Who's that?"
 And she did.

-Modeling a realistic person like Saya takes hours of work by a skilled computer artist.
+Modeling a realistic person like Saya takes hours of work by skilled computer artists.
 It would still look unnatural she moves.
 But I have a feeling that the uncanny valley [^uncanny] is being rapidly overcome on computer screen.
 And there is an unprecedented advancement in Artificial Intelligence and man-machine interaction through spoken natural language.
 All integrated